datacarpentry/image-processing/_episodes/09-contours.md

 Remember, this image should be binary, with the objects you wish to find contours for in white, against a black background.
 Second, we pass in a constant indicating what kind of contours we are interested in.
-Since we are interesting in counting the objects in this image, we only care about the contours around the outermost edges of the objects, and so we pass in the `cv2.RETR_EXTERNAL` parameter.
+Since we are interested in counting the objects in this image, we only care about the contours around the outermost edges of the objects, and so we pass in the `cv2.RETR_EXTERNAL` parameter.
 If we wished to have more information -- say, contours associated with the pips on the faces of the dice -- then we could use